SBoshoff/Calculator.API/README.md

 ## Setting up the DB

-* In the project root, open a Powershell terminal/Nuget Package Manager console
+* In the project root, open a Powershell terminal or command prompt.
-* Run the following 2 commands
+* Run the following command
-  * Add-Migration any-name
+  * `Update-Database` for Powershell
-  * Update-Database
+  * `dotnet ef database update` for terminal
 * Open your MSSQL Management Studio in a Windows authenticated server (localhost) and confirm that the database 'CalculatorSheldonBoshoff' with the table 'AccessLogs' exists.

 ## Starting the app